Leptoglossus clypealis

 Leptoglossus clypealis, the western leaf-footed bug, is a species of leaf-footed bug in the family Coreidae.
 It is found in Central America and North America.
+Adult L. clypealis are 18-19 mm in length.
+They are brown with flared, leaf-like expansions near their feet and a pale band across their wings.

+L. clypealis is commonly found on juniper, but can be a pest to agricultural crops.
 In the 1980s, Hasan Bolkan discovered that the leaf-footed bug was a cause of lesions on commercially produced pistachio crops.